 LBE Pier E facility opened in April of 2016 and is scheduled to reach construction completion in late 2019.
 It handles primarily OOCL, CMA CGM, China Shipping, and COSCO with some APL.

-LBJ Pacific Container Terminal Pier J handles OOCL, CMA CGM, China Shipping, and COSCO with some APL.
+LBJ Pacific Container Terminal Pier J handles OOCL, CMA CGM, China Shipping, and COSCO with some APL and sometimes Yang Ming.
+Generally to and from LPK.

-LBP handles CMA CGM, APL, China Shipping, OOCL, COSCO, and some PIL
+LBP handles CMA CGM, APL, China Shipping, OOCL, COSCO, and some PIL.
+Generally to CLO and LPC.
+CLO train sometimes has Yang Ming toward the rear.

 LBT Total Terminals International Pier T handles Maersk, MSC, Hyundai, Hamburg Sud, with a few P&O Nedlloyd, and Safmarine.